chinamike65/hugo-tuolesi/content/book5/book5en.md

 Nagarjuna Bodhisattva said when he talked about the Buddha's good qualities in the "The Madhyamika Theory":

-If you add up the merits of the solitary Arhats, the Shravakas, and the infinite merits of the world, and then multiply by ten times, Only one "pore appearance" of the Buddha's body can be achieved; one hundred times of all the blessings of the pores can achieve a "good"; only one hundred times of all the eighty kinds of good blessings can one achieve a "good" Only by achieving a thousand times the merits of all the thirty-two features can one achieve the "white hair" of the Buddha; only by achieving one hundred thousand times the merit of the white hair, can one achieve the "top bun" of the Buddha; One thousand times the virtue of one thousand times, in order to achieve the blessing of "Buddha language and Sanskrit sound".
+If you add up the merits of the solitary Arhats, the Shravakas, and the infinite merits of the world, and then multiply by ten times, Only one "pore appearance" of the Buddha's body can be achieved; one hundred times of all the blessings of the pores can achieve a "good"; only one hundred times of all the eighty kinds of good blessings can one achieve a "good" Only by achieving a thousand times the merits of all the thirty-two features can one achieve the "white hair" of the Buddha; only by achieving one hundred thousand times the merit of the white hair, can one achieve the "topknot" of the Buddha; One thousand times the virtue of one thousand times, in order to achieve the blessing of "Buddha language and Sanskrit sound".

 In addition, the various parts of the Buddha's appearance and goodness have the function of teaching the Dharma.